opnsense/tools/README.md

     # cd /usr/tools/build && ./ports.sh [packagename ...]

-Package sets (may be signed depending on whether the key is found under /root) ready for web server deployment can be built using:
+Package sets (may be signed depending on whether the key is found under /root) ready for web server deployment are automatically generated and modified by ports.sh and core.sh.

-    # cd /usr/tools/build && ./packages.sh

 Release sets can be built using:

     # cd /usr/tools/build && ./release.sh [version]

-All individual ports packages are stored under /tmp/packages

 Kernel, base, packages and release sets are stored under /tmp/sets